spinalcordtoolbox/sct_docker/README.rst

    computer is FSLeyes may take a few seconds to open.

    	If fsleyes is not working in the LXterminal :
    	 - Check if it working by running ``fsleyes &`` in the docker quickstart terminal

-		- if it works, run all the command in the docker terminal.
+		- If it works, run all the commands in the docker terminal.

-		- If it throws the error `` Unable to access the X Display, is $DISPLAY set properly?`` follow these next step:
+		- If it throws the error `` Unable to access the X Display, is $DISPLAY set properly?`` follow these next steps:
 			- Run 'echo $DISPLAY' on the emulated Xming terminal
 			- Copy the output address
 			- Run export DISPLAY=<previously obtained adress> on the docker quickstart terminal